-We have initiated and are in negotiations of an Advance Pricing Agreement ("APA") between Sweden and the United States governments for tax years including 2014 through 2020 covering various transfer pricing matters.
-In addition, we are subject to the continuous examination of our income tax returns by various tax authorities which could result in assessments against us.
-There are currently ongoing tax audits in several jurisdictions, and most of these audits involve transfer pricing issues.
+We are subject to the continuous examination of our income tax returns by various tax authorities which could result in assessments against us.
+There are currently ongoing tax audits in several jurisdictions, and most of these audits involve transfer pricing matters.
 Tax authorities in certain jurisdictions have challenged our tax positions.
 We regularly assess the likely outcomes of these audits, taking into account any new information available, in order to determine the appropriateness of the tax reserves recorded on the balance sheet.
 If we conclude that it is not probable that our tax position will be accepted, the effect of that uncertainty is reflected at either the most likely amount or the expected value, taking into account a range of possible outcomes.
-The resolution of tax examinations and the APA may be significant to the consolidated financial statements.
+The resolution of tax examinations may be significant to the consolidated financial statements.